ankush86/meowni-gatsby-demo/src/pages/about.md

 title: about
 date: 2017-01-04T15:04:10.000Z
 ---
 # Hello Friend!
-I'm Nitin.
+I'm Ankush.

 One day I tweeted too much about running or plant-based-diet and as Twitter penance I promised I would write a blog post about neural networking or fixing broken healthcare in the USA.
 I didn't have a blog, so here's one about things I find interesting, which may include, but not be limited to, running on the mountains.